Benthombe History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Benthombe is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in the West Riding of the county of Yorkshire, where the Benthombe family settled near the village of Bentham, from which they took their name.
 The name is composed of the Old English words beonet, meaning bent grass, and ham, meaning settlement.
-CITATION[CLOSE]

 Early Origins of the Benthombe family